Follow our setup guide to connect Dropbox to Fivetran.

 To connect Dropbox to Fivetran, you need:

-- A Dropbox account containing files with supported file types and encodings
+- A Dropbox folder containing files with supported file types and encodings

 - The ability to grant Fivetran permission to read from this account